matomo-org/matomo/misc/internal-docs/content-tracking.md

 * Would content impressions be tracked in overlay session?
   * Overlay session should not trigger a content impression
 * Cache allowed site urls for redirects
-* Run JS tests ms phone
 * Show images on hover in report
 * When a user clicks on an interaction, we should check whether we have already tracked the impression as the content is visible now.
 If not tracked before, we should track the impression as well
   * There can be a scroll or timer event that detects the same content became visible as well.
 This would not be a problem since we do not track same content block twice
   * Maybe v2
 * Content piece undefined vs Unknown?
+* Make JS tests work if piwik is installed in a path such as localhost/piwik

 ## V2:
 * "note: as a user, I see that piwik.php redirects is the default "click tracking" solution, but I want to be able to disable this piwik.php redirect and instead use the link tracking 500ms solution."